Physical Internet: CELDi Physical Internet Project

 was the focus of a research project funded by the U.S. National Science Foundation (NSF) and conducted in the Center for Excellence in Logistics and Distribution (CELDi).

 The first phase report was published in 2012.

 Atropine

 The Fast Track to the Physical Internet (Atropine) project promised to demonstrate a Physical Internet region in Upper Austria.

 The project is managed by the Logistikum of the University of Applied Sciences Upper Austria from December 2015 to May 2018.
 It was funded by the Upper Austrian government program 'Innovatives Oberösterreich 2020'.

 Another research project in Austria was called Go2PI.

 ALICE

 The Alliance for Logistics Innovation through Collaboration in Europe (ALICE) supported some projects from 2018 to 2020.

+AGEDA

+The aim of the publicly funded project is to develop a standardized interface for vehicle as edge devices that implements the concepts of the GAIA-X initiative and the dynamic reconfiguration of vehicles with the example of the Road-Based Physical Internet (RBPI).
+The necessary measures to be carried out on vehicles for this purpose mean that the RBPI can be expected to be partially implemented by 2023.

 Original equipment manufacturer

 Also car manufacturer do research on the road-based Physical Internet.
 OEM, in particular Mercedes-Benz, work on architectures to integrate vehicles as edge devices into the Physical Internet ecosystem.
 The aim here is to create a cross-manufacturer standard to optimize the utilization of vehicle cargo spaces.
 The ecosystem of cloud storage, vehicles and freight components is called the Road-Based Physical Internet (RBPI).